cardano-foundation/cardano-academy/courses/CBCA/2-advanced_blockchain_concepts/2-chain_features/README.md

 ### Select two correct statements about chain depth.
 Chain depth:
-1. Refers to the total number of blocks in a blockchain
+- [ ] Represents the number of confirmation blocks for a particular transaction
-1. Is the number of transactions included in a single block
+- [ ] Refers to the total number of blocks in a blockchain
-1. Is the difference between the total length of the blockchain and the block number where a transaction is included
+- [ ] Is the number of transactions included in a single block
-1. Represents the number of confirmation blocks for a particular transaction
+- [ ] Is the difference between the total length of the blockchain and the block number where a transaction is included

 <details><summary>See correct answer</summary>

-3. Is the difference between the total length of the blockchain and the block number where a transaction is included
+- [x] Is the difference between the total length of the blockchain and the block number where a transaction is included
-4. Represents the number of confirmation blocks for a particular transaction
+- [x] Represents the number of confirmation blocks for a particular transaction
 </details>